amjoda-2021/HomeCooker-back/README.md

 - npm install
 - npm run dev

+- Have to add config vars to your .env :
+  - BASE_URL = ""
+  - DB = "" => MangoDB url with auth (you have to create MangoDB account to have a valid URL for database connection
+  - PATH = "SENGRID_API_KEY" NodeMailer
+  - SERVICE= 'SendGrid' for NodeMailer with Sendgrid
+  - TOKEN_KEY= "" String for JWT-Token signature

 # To use the online API in front :

 - Online app API: https://home-cooker-back.herokuapp.com/